 Specific learning difficulties are a unique handicap which cannot be easily recognized at a distance just like the physical disability or visual handicap.
-Learners with specific learning difficulties (s 1 d) fail in specific areas like reading, spelling Arithmetic among others.
+Learners with specific learning difficulties fail in specific areas like reading, spelling Arithmetic among others.
 For along time some of these learners have not been identified and have thought to be mentally challenged.
 They are neglected, stigmatized and isolated.
 For that matter there is need to understand the individual learner in the light of social relationship, attitude, teaching approaches, teaching and learning resources and not his/her in terms of disability, family background or behavior.

-Lugari zone has many learners in different classes who do not perform as expected in one subject or the other.
-Experience show that English is poorly performed in comparison to other subjects at school level and national level.
+In Kirimani zone, Primary schools have many learners in different classes who do not perform as expected in one subject or the other.
+Experience show that English is poorly performed in comparison to other subjects at school level and National level.

-Some of the learners cannot spell, read and write correctly thus specific learning difficulties.
+Some of the learners cannot spell read or write correctly thus specific learning difficulties.
 They are said to be dyslexic.

 Teachers do not help these learners since they are not aware of their problem.
-For them to perform well they should be identified early and give the appropriate support by individualized educational programme (IEP), appropriate teaching approaches and modification of the curriculum to suit every learner by qualified teachers.
+For them to perform well they should be identified early and given the appropriate support by Individualized Educational Programme (IEP), appropriate teaching approaches modification of the curriculum to suit every learner by qualified teachers

-Net working among teachers parents and other stakeholders is very important to improve the performance of learners with specific learning difficulties in English as English is the medium of instruction and almost all other subject apart from Kiswahili and mother tongue are thought using English thus improve the overall performance of the learners.
-By doing this it will reduce specific learning difficulties in English, dropping out early marriage, drugs abuse and criminal offences which are increasing in high rate for learners will feel motivated and encouraged to learn.
+Net working among teacher parents and other stakeholders is very important to improve the performance of learners with specific learning difficulties in English as English is the medium of instruction and almost all other subject apart from Kiswahili and mother tongue are thought using English thus improve the overall performance of the learner.
+By doing this it will reduce specific learning difficulties in English, dropping out early marriage, drugs abuse and criminal offences which are increasing in high rate for learner will feel motivated and encouraged to learn.

-It is in this view that the researcher studied variables like teaching methods, teaching and learning resources available for teaching and learning of English, learners' attitudes towards the English subject, teachers attitudes towards learner with specific learning difficulties, learning environment and the national curriculum to establish factors affecting learning of English by learners with specific learning difficulties in Lugari south zone.
+It is in this view that the researcher studied variables like teaching methods, teaching and learning resources available for teaching and learning of English, learners' attitudes towards the English subject, teachers attitudes towards learner with specific learning difficulties, learning environment and the National curriculum to establish factors affecting learning of English by learners with specific learning difficulties in English in Kiriman zone Primary schools in Nairobi Kenya.